-- 1. Conferences, Seminars, and Workshops: Continued training of MPO planning staff through attendance at transportation related conferences, workshops, and seminars with content having relevance to the work program.
-Emphasis will continue to be placed on travel demand modeling/scenario planning, highway capacity, traffic impact analysis and land use/transportation interrelations, bicycle, pedestrian and transit planning, and adaptation or resiliency planning.
-Attending at least one national transportation conference each year such as the Transportation Research Board (TRB) Annual Meeting, Tools of the Trade Conference, Access Management Conference, or Planning Applications Conference, Association of Metropolitan Planning Organizations (AMPO) and/or National Association of Regional Councils (NARC) national transportation planning conferences will be emphasized.
-Attendance at other conferences and/or training workshops with content relevant to transportation planning may include the American Planning Association (APA), Northern New England Chapter of the APA (NNECAPA), PREP Estuaries Conference, the New England Interstate Water Pollution Control Commission (NEIWPCC), NH Municipal Association Road Law training, Urban and Regional Information Systems Association (URISA), Community Transportation Association of America (CTAA), New England Bicycle/Pedestrian Summit, and the National Bike Summit. - Activity: Participation in professional development and training opportunities on various topics; attendance and report to TAC and Policy Committees as appropriate on conferences. - Activity: Attendance at AMPO, TRB or other national transportation related conference, with reports to staff and/or Policy Committees. - 2.
-Model/Software Training: Specialized training for transportation modeling staff in the theory and application of travel demand modeling as well as the specific workings of the MPO regional Travel Demand Model through the MPO model Consultant (RSG) or through Caliper Software (TransCAD).
-Training in other specialized software relevant to the business of the MPO such as the EPA MOVES model, Highway Capacity Software, modelling, GIS networking software, scenario planning, or others may also be included as opportunities arise. - Activity: Staff trained on regional travel demand modeling and the MPO model. - Activity: Staff trained on other transportation analysis software programs.
+1. Conferences, Seminars, and Workshops: Continued training of MPO planning staff through attendance at transportation related conferences, workshops, and seminars with content having relevance to the work program.
+Emphasis will continue to be placed on travel demand modeling/scenario planning, highway capacity, and traffic impact analysis and land use/transportation interrelations, and adaptation or resiliency planning.
+Attending at least one national transportation conference each year such as the Transportation Research Board (TRB), Association of Metropolitan Planning Organizations (AMPO) and/or National Association of Regional Councils (NARC) national transportation planning conferences will be emphasized.
+Attendance at other conferences and/or training workshops with content relevant to transportation planning may include the American Planning Association (APA), Northern New England Chapter of the APA (NNECAPA), PREP Estuaries Conference, the New England Interstate Water Pollution Control Commission (NEIWPCC) Urban and Regional Information Systems Association (URISA), Community Transportation Association of America (CTAA), New England Bicycle and Pedestrian Conference, and the National Bike Summit.

+Work Product: Staff trained on various topics; attendance and report to TAC and Policy Committees as appropriate on conferences.
+Work Product: Attendance at AMPO, TRB or other national transportation related conference, with reports to staff and/or Policy Committees.

+2. Model/Software Training: Specialized training for transportation modeling staff in the theory and application of travel demand modeling as well as the specific workings of the MPO regional

+Travel Demand Model through the MPO model Consultant (RSG) or through Caliper Software (TransCAD).
+Training in other specialized software relevant to the business of the MPO such as the EPA MOVES model, Highway Capacity Software, modelling, GIS networking software, scenario planning, or others may also be included as opportunities arise.

+Work Product:Staff trained on regional travel demand modeling and the MPO model.Work Product:Staff trained on other transportation analysis software programs.

-Task 104 - Indirect Cost Rate
+Task 104 - Not Used